26 Things You Should Avoid Wearing On A Plane

 Pajamas

-We won't deny that pajamas are a comfortable choice of airport attire, but they're simply not a very suitable choice for a public place — even the airport.
-Pajamas are too casual an outfit for your next trip, especially when you can opt for more appropriate attire that's still just as comfy.
-Not to mention pajamas with too loose of a waistband run the risk of falling down as you're making your way through the airport, and thermal pajamas are likely to make you too hot, while thin pajamas could be too cold for your flight.
+We won't deny that pajamas are a comfortable choice of airport attire, but they're simply not a majority-accepted choice for public places, including the airport.
+Pajamas are too casual an outfit for your next trip, especially when you can opt for more appropriate attire that's still just as comfy (hello, sweatpants!).
+Not to mention, pajamas with too loose of a waistband run the risk of falling down as you're making your way through the airport, and thermal pajamas are likely to make you too hot, while thin pajamas could be too cold for your flight.
 Plus, nothing screams "sleep mode" like pajamas, and if you want to be an awake traveler, wearing your pajamas may only hinder you.

 Advertisement

 If you're looking for a comfortable airport outfit that will never go out of style, meaning you can wear it ad infinitum (even when you're not bound for a destination location), we'd recommend a matching athleisure set.
 Not only will this keep you comfy as anything, but a matching set is a way more presentable airport style.
-As a bonus, your matching set isn't just limited to airport attire — you can wear it daily, too.
+As a bonus, your matching set won't be limited to airport attire — you can wear it anywhere, anytime.

 Just one layer